 If we still use a song for which we didn’t have permission, one of these different scenarios could happen:

-- If we upload our video to YouTube, this platform has an algorithm called Content ID that automatically scans all the recordings of its platform and detects those that are infringing the copyright rules.
+- If we upload our video to YouTube, this platform has an algorithm called Content ID that scans automatically all the recordings of its platform and detects those that are infringing the copyright rules.
 They will mute or delete our video without prior notice.

 - It could also be the situation that the same author or record company that has the rights to the song claims on their own the payment of a certain amount of money.

 This type of music is classified in several ways, depending on whether it is free or paid music.
 Saying free music we refer to those in the public domain or under Creative Commons licenses, which we analyzed in depth in this other article.

 We will not go into more detail since we consider that these kinds of music do not meet the requirements necessary to be used in professional videos for several reasons:

 - Most of these licenses are free as long as the project is personal, like a presentation at the university or in our homemade holidays’ video of the last summer.
 If it’s used for commercial purposes, it’s always mandatory to acquire a license.